 Yin & Yang Explained

-Yin and yang, based on Taoist thought, are two polar complementary opposites and relative terms that embody a central language in Chinese medicine.
+Yin and yang are polar yet complementary opposites and relative terms that embody a central language in Chinese medicine and their culture’s school of yinyang naturalists .
 In health, yin and yang harmoniously interact in a dynamic of constantly changing balance to maintain physical equilibrium.
 A common way that Chinese medicine uses yin and yang theory is to help understand how to prevent and treat imbalances or rapid swings from one to the other, for ex.
 Over-working (yang) transforming into exhaustion (yin).
 In this way they become an efficient system of assessing how things function in relation to each other with the intention of organizing the understanding of parts in relation to their whole.

 “Every cell in our body – as well as in the greater universe – has to have a balance of yin and yang to function well.
 If these energies are out of balance, the cell, as well as the organism, must regain that balance to thrive.
 When we have a good balance of yin and yang, we feel healthy.
 If we have too much or too little of one or the other, we begin to see or feel signs of imbalance.” - Claudia Welch, Balance Your Hormones, Balance Your Life